I think you’ll love these Christmas stocking ideas and tutorial because homemade goods seem to touch a place in our hearts!

 Cutting fabric and Beginning to sew

-If your fabric has a pattern design, don’t place any markings that you want visible near the very edge of the stocking, because it will be slightly covered up with blanket stitches.
+If your fabric has a pattern design, don’t place any markings that you want visible near the very edge of the stocking because it will be slightly covered up with blanket stitches.

 3 With the right sides of the fabric together, sew the front pieces together.

-Important: Pin pieces together first to be sure you have it positioned correctly before you stitch.
+Important: Pin pieces together first to be sure you have them positioned correctly before you stitch.
 It’s easy to mess this part up.
 (I’ve done it!)

-If you are combining more than one piece of sweater fabric to create the cuff, first, sew the whole cuff strip together into one long band.
+If you combine more than one piece of sweater fabric to create the cuff, first, sew the whole cuff strip into one long band.

 Flatten and sew the bottom edges of both extended ends horizontally so they are closed on each side.
-Turn cuff to the outside.
+Turn the cuff to the outside.